scottyschup/ruby-curriculum/the-web/intro-auth.md

 of this authentication, so that we can give this proof to the server when we subsequently make API requests requiring authorization.
-The server will check this *token*; by issuing us a token, we avoid needing to submitting our username and password on every request.
+The server will check this *token*; by issuing us a token, we avoid needing to submit our username and password on every request.

 The proof is in the form of a cookie (ignore modhash for now; it's Reddit specific).
 The cookie is listed in the body for redundancy; the